ibm-messaging/mq-metric-samples/amqsevtg/README.md

 * It mostly assumes a local queue manager called `EVENTS`
 * It uses a sudo-like program `asid` that sets a specific userid/group
 * Generation of activity trace via topics uses another queue manager that I know, on my system, is doing work.
-* The `go.mod` file points at the locally cloned repository for the `ibmmq` package instead of using the published package.
-That was because I was changing the package and needed to pick up those changes.